Stressed about money all the time?

 Sadly, millions of people living paycheck-to-paycheck are always stressed out and worried that they’re just one paycheck away from homelessness and losing everything.

 The simplest solution is to make extra money on the side…

-Most people end up making a living without a job by starting a side business or generating income on the side because they have been terminated, laid off, restructured, demoted, under-valued, discriminated against or bullied at work.
+Most people end up making money on the side because they have been terminated, laid off, restructured, demoted, under-valued, discriminated against or bullied at work.

 Having multiple sources of income can provide diversification.
 It can provide financial security in case you lose your job or decrease your work hours due to changes in your employment.

-By creating at least one or more ways to generate cash flow, you can protect yourself and your family from financial risks that come from relying on one source of income.
+By making money on the side, you can protect yourself and your family from financial risks that come from relying on one source of income.